 - It can help to build your authority in the fitness industry and position you as a credible expert.

-- Guest posting also provides backlinks which help with SEO.
+- Guest posting also provides backlinks which help with SEO and web marketing.

 - It can drive new visitors to your own site and is especially helpful if you’ve just started a new blog.

-- If you’re an aspiring copywriter, then it’ll help build your portfolio.
+- If you’re an aspiring copywriter, then it’ll help build your portfolio and improve your fitness blog writing skills.

 - Guest posting can even generate leads, sales and revenue when done strategically.